apache/royale-docs/create-an-application/application-tutorial/build.md

 </js:Application>
 ```

-Since we are interested in JS output, if you're using an [IDE](get-started/development-tools.html), set that output target in the project before compiling.
+Since we are interested in JS output, if you're using an [IDE](get-started/development-tools), set that output target in the project before compiling.
 If you're using command-line scripts, run:

 `<path to Royale SDK>/royale-asjs/js/bin/mxmlc -debug=true GitHubCommitLogViewer.mxml`

-If you've used NPM to install Royale, you can just run:
+If you've used [NPM](https://www.npmjs.com/){:target='_blank'} to install Royale, you can just run:

 `mxmlc -debug=true GitHubCommitLogViewer.mxml`